codesurfers/codesurfers.github.io/content/links.md

 - [Vim](http://www.vim.org/others.php)

-A modal text editor that many have been able to become proficient and therefore productive in.
-It has nice keybindings and a focus on developer productivity.
+A modal text editor that has nice keybindings.
+Its emphasis is on speed.

 - [Emacs](http://www.gnu.org/software/emacs/tour/)

-A text editor that is part of an operating system containing a file-manager, calculator, games and even a package manager that is written in a dialect of Lisp that many have been able to become proficient and therefore productive in.
+A text editor that is part of an operating system containing a file-manager, calculator, games and even a package manager.
+It can be extended in trivial and extremely non-trivial ways with Emacs Lisp.

 - [Notepad++](http://www.notepad-plus-plus.org/)

-An feature-laden, easy to use text editor.
+A feature-laden, easy to use text editor.

 ### Version Control

-Version Control Systems (VCS) make it easy to do distributed collaborative development.
+A Version Control System (VCS) is used to track changes in files.
+It also makes distributed collaborative development possible.

 - [Pro Git](http://git-scm.com/book)
 - [Mercurial](http://hginit.com/01.html)